zelanko/sql-docs.es-es/docs/relational-databases/in-memory-oltp/indexes-for-memory-optimized-tables.md

 SELECT CustomerName, Priority, Description
 FROM SupportEvent
 WHERE StartDateTime > DateAdd(day, -7, GetUtcDate());

-SELECT CustomerName, Priority, Description
-FROM SupportEvent
-WHERE CustomerName != 'Ben';

 SELECT StartDateTime, CustomerName
 FROM SupportEvent
-ORDER BY StartDateTime;
+ORDER BY StartDateTime DESC; -- ASC would cause a scan.

 SELECT CustomerName
 FROM SupportEvent
 WHERE StartDateTime = '2016-02-26';